Knights of Cydonia

-In 2007, "Knights of Cydonia" was the number-one song in Australia's Triple J Hottest 100.
-The song was also ranked No. 18 in the Triple J Hottest 100 of All Time, 2009 and No. 53 on Rhapsody's list of the Top 100 Tracks of the Decade.
-In October 2011, NME placed it at number 44 on its list "150 Best Tracks of the Past 15 Years".

 Composition

 The intro, as performed on the live album HAARP, is a citation of the five tone musical phrase from the film Close Encounters of the Third Kind.
 The song uses synthesised and live trumpet parts overlaid with vocals from both Matt Bellamy's higher and lower reaches, spanning B3-E5.
 The guitar sound in the song was inspired by the 1962 number one hit "Telstar" by The Tornados (George Bellamy, Matt Bellamy's father, was the band's rhythm guitarist).
 The song, taken in entirety, also bears a striking resemblance to George Bellamy's composition "Ridin' the Wind".
 The first noise heard in the song is an explosion, then a horse neigh.
 The first 2:03 of the song is a guitar solo to the tune of the lyrics, before Bellamy sings "Come ride with me, through the veins of history."

 Bellamy has stated that on the album in general, he tried to create a vision of what is occurring in the song.
 For example, the bassline has a galloping rhythm resembling someone riding a horse.